by Paul Bielaczyc

 The plastic bags should be clear and are usually made from polyethylene, polypropylene or polyester.
 You should avoid bags made of PVC plastics, since the plastic touching your artwork can damage it over time and people buying your prints may not always frame them right away.

 Clearbags.com sells two different types of Crystal Clear Bags.
 One has the adhesive strip on the fold-over flap; the other has it on the bag, not the flap.
 I can’t stress enough how important it is to purchase the Protective Closure Bags (adhesive on the bag, NOT the flap).
-The reason is that, while both bags make it easy for you to slide your art in, remove the adhesive cover, and seal, the side the adhesive is on matters when you have to reopen the bag and pull your print out.
+The reason is that, while both bags make it easy for you to slide your art in, remove the adhesive backing, and seal, the side the adhesive is on matters when you have to reopen the bag and pull your print out.
 What if a customer wants the print signed or personalized?
+I have ruined quite a few prints by buying the wrong bag!

 One important thing to remember is always get bags that are about one-eighth to one-fourth larger than the print and backing board size, especially if you plan to mat your artwork.
 You may even want to go a little larger if you plan to double mat your print.
 Remember, you are bagging three boards’ worth of thickness at that point!
 If you try to push it in anyway, the bag will split apart.
 (Those of you who are comic book fans may be familiar with this issue if you’ve ever tried to fit a Silver Age comic book into a Golden Age bag!)